-- 1. Fit back of cover into notch supports on walls of refrigerator, then lower front into place. - Lift the Frame Front, 2.
-Replace cover support with the long tab then the Back. towards the front.
-Note: If the support needs adjustment, turn base right to raise, or left to lower. - 3.
+- 1. Fit back of cover into notch supports on walls of refrigerator, then lower front into place. - Replace cover support with the long tab towards the front.
+NOTE: If the support needs adjustment, turn base right to raise, or left to lower. - 3.
 Slide back of glass insert into place, then lower front.